KostasValeckas/PyLongslit/docs/sky.rst

 ========================

 .. note::
-    For some datasets, if you already have subtracted the sky bacground by using :ref:`A-B background subtraction <AB>`, you might be able to skip this step.
+    For some datasets, if you already have subtracted the sky background by using :ref:`A-B background subtraction <AB>`, you might be able to skip this step.
-    This is the case for the SDSS_J213510+2728 tutorial dataset, where the sky subtraction by the A-B method is so succesfull, that practically all background is removed.
+    This is the case for the SDSS_J213510+2728 tutorial dataset, where the sky subtraction by the A-B method is so successful, that practically all background is removed.
 However, for some datasets, you will need to perform this step even if you have already subtracted the sky background by the A-B method - inspect the files after the A-B routine to see if there is any remaining sky background.
-    It is imortant to note that any procedure performed in the pipeline introduces some error noise (see :ref:`note on uncertainties <uncertainties>`), so you must consider what is your best option, or test different approaches.
+    It is important to note that any procedure performed in the pipeline introduces some error noise (see :ref:`note on uncertainties <uncertainties>`), so you must consider what is your best option, or test different approaches.